Skip to Content

 If products contain phosphates, they can build up in the environment over time and cause eutrophication (aka, big algae blooms that can deplete the water of oxygen and kill off fish).

-For these reasons, it’s important we learn how to clean a toilet bowl without paper towels or harsh chemicals.
+For these reasons, it’s important to learn how to clean a toilet bowl without paper towels or harsh chemicals.
+The best way to clean the toilet, and to clean in general, is with sustainable materials.
 Here’s everything you need to know.

-best way to clean toilet — scraps
+best ways to clean your toilet

 If the idea of cleaning a bathroom with reusable cloth wipes bothers you, there’s also the option to use compostable wipes, like the ones Biom creates.

-best way to clean a toilet without using paper
+how to clean a toilet without using paper

 • Microfiber cloths: I personally don’t use these, as they shed microfibers in the wash, but they are reusable and good for picking up dirt and dust.